wing5wong/artisan-whs-static/source/_courses/APT2.md

 credits: '16'
 course_fees: $50
 ---
 Students will explore a range of printmaking processes and techniques in the production of their work.
-Students will complete the majority of work in thier diary building resources and notes throughout the year.
+Students will complete the majority of work in their diary building resources and notes throughout the year.